 Related post: NET::ERR_CERT_INVALID error on Google Chrome

-After an SSL certificate expires, you will no longer be able to communicate over a secure, encrypted HTTPS connection.
+After an SSL certificate expires, you can no longer communicate over a secure, encrypted HTTPS connection.
 All the information will be transmitted in plaintext, leaving your (or your customer’s) data exposed to any attacker listening in on the network.
+Most browsers will mark the site as unsafe; hence, you must contact your server host and ask them to insert a new certificate.